Itai Yanai, PI

 Maayan Baron, PhD student

-I’m a PhD student studying gene expression of the human pancreas at single-cell resolution.
-I’m interested in creating a gene expression atlas for the endocrine pancreas.
-I received my B.Sc and M.Sc in Biotechnology engineering from Ben-Gurion University investigating bacteriologic-bacteria interactions and co-evolution.
+I’m a PhD student studying cancer evolution in Zebrafish at a single-cell resolution.
+I’m interested in creating a gene expression time-course for tumor progression.
+I received my B.Sc and M.Sc in Biotechnology engineering from Ben-Gurion University investigating bacteriophage-bacteria interactions and co-evolution.

 Bo Xia, PhD student

 I did my undergraduate studies of biological sciences in China Agricultural University.
 Before joining the graduate program of Sackler Institute at NYU School of Medicine in 2015, I spent nearly three years in Dr. Chengqi Yi’s lab in Peking University, working on developing chemical tools for genome-wide analysis of DNA epigenetic modifications.
 I joined Dr. Itai Yanai’s lab in the summer of 2016, soon after he moved to NYU, and I will be co-advised by Dr. Jef Boeke.
 I’m interested in developing and using novel high-throughput tools to study the fascinating nature of genome and transcriptome.
 In Dr. Yanai’s lab, I will work on exploring the regulatory roles of chromatin-associated non-coding RNAs across developmental stages.